-1. Concept Papers

-Concept Papers are deemed compliant if:
+Concept Papers Concept Papers are deemed compliant if:

-- The Concept Paper complies with the content and form requirements in Section IV.B. of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in this FOA.
+- The Concept Paper complies with the content and form requirements in Section IV.C. of the FOA; and - The applicant successfully uploaded all required documents and clicked the "Submit" button in EERE Exchange by the deadline stated in this FOA.

-2. Full Applications
+ii.
+Full Applications